LeonStevens122/React-Django-Full-Stack/README.md

 This is a Lead Manager Application.
 The front end is React based to make use of the fast rendering & component reusability.
 React Styling is also relatively simple using Bootstrap &  Material UI, allowing for standardised styling.

 Back end is programmed using the Python Django server, for the quick & simple start up and the PostgreSQL integratration.
 Allowing for quick set up of the server, database & authentication out of the box.

+Redux is used to let the front end & back end share data and state.